Amanda N. Kelly, PhD (Florida)

 Jennifer Lonardo has a Bachelors degree in Psychology from the American University of Paris and is fluent in French.
 She completed her Masters program in Professional Behavior Analysis at the Florida Institute of Technology (FIT) and earned her BCBA.
 Jennifer has over 10 years of experience in the fields of Applied Behavior Analysis (ABA) and Human Services.
 She has worked in hospitals and schools, in-homes, and in residential programs for children and adults with mild, moderate, and severe impairments.
 Jennifer has completed internships in neuropsychology and ABA in hospitals and homes in Paris, France and has worked in Massachusetts, Rhode Island, California, and currently Hawaiʻi.

-Lara Bollinger is a third year law student at UDC Law.
-She has a B.S. in Family and Community Services from the University of Delaware, an M.S.Ed. in Special Education from Northeastern University, and certification in Behavior Analysis from FIT, and completed her law degree at UDC.
+Lara Bollinger is a Board Certified Behavior Analyst (BCBA) and law school graduate.
+She obtained her bachelors in Family and Community Services from the University of Delaware, her masters in Special Education from Northeastern University, certification in Behavior Analysis from FIT, and completed her law degree at UDC.
 Lara has been a BCBA since 2010 and has worked with individuals with developmental disabilities in a variety of settings.
 While in Hawai’i, Lara joined HABA Legislative committee, where she became an advocate for students with disabilities to state legislators, working to achieve successful licensure of Behavior Analysts and statewide Autism insurance reform in Hawai’i.
-Lara has volunteered with the following law clinics: Legislation, Tzedek DC, Community Development, and Juvenile and Special Education.
-She has also interned at Advocates for Justice and Education, where she assisted families with accessing appropriate educational services for their children.
+While pursuing her law degree, Lara volunteered with the Legislation and Juvenile and Special Education clinics.
+Lara has also interned at Advocates for Justice and Education, where she assisted families with accessing appropriate educational services for their children.